sptankard/digitalsecuritycurriculum/pages/02.curriculum/09.secure-your-comms/chapter9.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">To initiate an encrypted call to a contact, first check to see that the person can accept Signal calls.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">To initiate an encrypted call to a contact, first check to see that the person can accept Signal calls.
 Select the contact from your list, then look for a small padlock icon next to the phone icon.
 Click the phone icon to initiate a call.</span>
 		       </div>
 		     </div>

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">The most trustworthy way to verify a caller's identity is to use out-of-band verification        to verify the word pair.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">The most trustworthy way to verify a caller's identity is to use out-of-band verification        to verify the word pair.
 You can also read the words aloud if you recognize the caller’s voice, although very sophisticated attackers might be able to defeat this.
 The word pair must be identical on both users' phones for you to be sure your message is not being intercepted.</span>
 		       </div>
 		     </div>